Kalderash: Russia and Ukraine

 The Kalderash Roma are one of the most populous Romani groups in Russia following the Ruska Roma.
 The Kalderash migrated from the territory of the Romanian principalities and other parts of Southeast Europe to Russia and Ukraine between the end of the 19th and the first 30 years of the 20th century following the abolition of Slavery in Romania.
 They spread throughout Ukraine and Russia migrating from Bessarabia to the north and east.
 They soon became a relatively numerous group in Russia and their traditional occupations of tinning and cauldron making led them to initial prosperity.
 At the end of the 1920s and the beginning of the 1930s, the state took on a policy of industrialization that aimed at bringing a settled way of life to the nomadic Kalderash Roma.
 This resulted in the Kalderash becoming actively involved in cooperatives and establishing their own Romani production cooperatives called artels.
 These industrial artels helped the Kalderash successfully adapt their traditional craft to the new economic reality of the Soviet Union.
 The artels lasted until the 1980s and became a vibrant part of the oral history of the Kalderash families.
 During the artel period, most Kalderash camps were located in Moscow, however, after the dissolution of the artels, the Kalderash migrated all over Russia and other parts of Northern Europe.
 The Kalderash of Russia are mostly bilingual in Kalderash Romani and Russian.

-Romani diaspora
+France

 In France, the Kalderash Roma are concentrated in the eastern suburbs of Paris.
 It is estimated that they have been gradually settling there since at least the 1940s.
 Montreuil is a town in the fringe of Paris with the largest Kalderash settlement in France.
 The Kalderash of Montreuil first arrived in France in 1941 following the German occupation of Paris.
 They still practice their traditional trade as coppersmiths and metal workers.
 Some Kalderash still travel around the French provinces although most are now sedentary.
 Despite frequent contact with non-Roma throughout their daily lives and economic activity, the Kalderash have managed to keep a degree of invisibility within French society that allows them to practice their traditional culture without fear of assimilation.
 In 2005, there was estimated to be about 8,000 Kalderash Roma living in France.